 - In a non-stick skillet, heat the oil over medium-high heat.

-- Season the tilapia and place in the skillet.
+- Season the fish fillets with the salt and place them into the hot skillet.
 Saute for 3 minutes and then gently flip.
 If the fish is not flipping over, allow 1 more minute to cook before flipping.

 - Add in the salsa, green olives, capers, and zest of the lime.
 Reduce heat to low and cover.
 Simmer for 6-7 minutes or until fish is cooked through.

 - Squeeze fresh lime juice over the skillet and sprinkle with cilantro.
 Taste to see if additional salt is needed, and adjust accordingly.
 Serve immediately.